 It’s a key concept playing out in a whole host of forums – but none more important than the ongoing UN climate negotiations.
 The idea that nations should cut emissions fairly – which means the rich reducing their over-consumption of natural resources, and thus their emissions, first – is a key blockage in the run up to the next major climate summit in Cancùn later this year.

 The next round of talks before the summit are coming up in a few weeks’ time.
 Friends of the Earth believes that overconsumption by the rich world must be tackled – and that a first step to achieving this should be the Government pushing the EU to sign up to emissions reduction targets of at least 40 per cent without carbon offsetting.
 With riches comes responsibility – and we should lead the way to show we’re serious in reaching a time when overshooting is a distant memory.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.